 After reapplying the paste, everything changed: the average temperature of the CPU was always just above 50C – more than 30C drop! – with the same light load or even more (web browsing and a few more things running at the same time), with the fans running always at the minimum speed of 2K RPM!

 This is when the laptop is plugged in; when I use in on battery, I haven’t yet seen the temperature of the CPU go above 30C !!

 The difference is even more noticeable under heavy load.
 Before, when running some video encoding tasks with Handbrake kernel_task would use up to 350% CPU, slowing down Handbrake a lot.
 Now, this is what I see after reapplying the thermal paste:

 See kernel_task?
-It's completely gone, basically - it only appears from time to time for its normal stuff but it no longer shows a ridiculously high CPU utilisation.
+It’s completely gone, basically – it only appears from time to time for its normal stuff but it no longer shows a ridiculously high CPU utilisation.
 Needless to say, the encoding is much, much faster now and as you can see it is Handbrake that uses the CPU!
 I can even do other things like web surfing or coding/testing at the same time, all works great as it should.
-Before, I could basically forget to do something else while video encoding too.
+Before, I could basically forget about doing something else while video encoding.